Russian Arrested in Spain 'Over US Election Hacking'

 Re: Reminder: "Hacking" was mere illumination (Score:2)

-The DNC stuff was minor (Score:4, Interesting)
+The DNC stuff was minor (Score:3, Interesting)

 The DNC stuff was minor and esoteric.
 It didn't even register with voters.